guprwanda/trunkclub.github.io/source/_posts/2013-09-20-moving-from-tumblr-to-octopress.md

 - Open source the site to help the tech community see what's up at teh Trunk Club
 - Add support for [Prose.io](http://prose.io/), to simplify the entire blogging process and open up post authoring to anyone--even without an environment
-- Integrate the site with the wonderful 37signals Campfire, so we'd be notified instantly about build status
+- Integrate the site with the 37signals' Campfire, so we'd be notified instantly about build status

 Once the system design was complete, I [diagrammed it](http://www.gliffy.com/go/publish/4845414) so I could run it by some peers.
 The feedback I received was positive, so I started building.
 After a bit of trial and error, and reading, I ended up finding the following, excellent article which boils most of the setup process into a small number of easily reproducable steps:

 http://rogerz.github.io/blog/2013/02/21/prose-io-github-travis-ci/

-After running through the above instructions, I used the [Jekyll import tool](https://github.com/jekyll/jekyll-import) to pull the posts from our old tech blog on Tumblr, and given our relatively log engagement, opted to simply opt for `meta` redirects for old posts to prevent linkrot.
-Once that was done, I customized the URL structure for better canonical urls, and configured the site's core config YAML and post frontmatter across the board.
+After running through the above instructions, I used the [Jekyll import tool](https://github.com/jekyll/jekyll-import) to pull the posts from our old tech blog on Tumblr, and given our relatively low tech blog engagement, opted to simply use `meta` redirects for old posts to prevent linkrot.
+Once that was done, I customized the URL structure for better canonical urls, and tailored the site's core config YAML and post frontmatter across the board.

 After that, all that was left to go live was a simple DNS update and the addition of a `CNAME` file.
-And viola, I can write this post and it's not on Tumblr.
-Score!
+And viola, I can write this post in markdown, edit it from my phone, the cost was nil, and the site is fast, open and everything but Tumblr.
+Let the blogging begin.